 Electrical engineering degrees will equip students with the engineering skills and technological knowledge needed to design, assess and improve electrical and electronic systems.
 Most electrical engineers must have a degree in electrical engineering from a university accredited by the Accreditation Board for Engineering and Technology (ABET).
 Additional certification or specialization can help electrical engineers progress further in specialized career fields.

 The career trajectory of people with an Electrical Engineering degree appears to be focused around a few careers.
 The most common career that users with Electrical Engineering degrees have experience in is Electrical Engineer, followed by Engineer, Software Engineer, Software Quality Assurance Engineer, Power Engineer, Computer Hardware Engineer, Computer Programmer, Electrician, Robotics Engineer, and Computer Systems Engineer.

 |Career||% of graduates||% of population||Multiple|

 |Computer Hardware Engineer||2.0%||0.1%||25.6×|

 Electrical Engineering graduates earn on average $60k, putting them in the 90th percentile of earners with a degree.

 |75th (top earners)||$72k|

-Electrical Engineering graduates are not very underemployed compared to other graduates.
+Electrical Engineering graduates are highly employed compared to other graduates.
 We have collected data on three types of underemployment.
 Part-time refers to work that is less than 30 hours per week.
 Non-college refers to work that does not require a college degree.
 Low-paying includes a list of low-wage service jobs such as janitorial work, serving, or dishwashing.